 Zip Lining at ToroVerde.
 As one of the Caribbean’s (if not, the world’s) most famous zip lining parks, ToroVerde is definitely a must add to everyone’s list.
 Experience high suspension bridges, rappelling, and zip lining across the island’s lush land on some of the most thrilling lines you’ll ever encounter.

 Water Sports.
 Whether it’s the challenging water activities (like surfing and kiteboarding) or the more relaxing ones (like paddle boarding and snorkeling) you’re looking for, Puerto Rico affords plenty of opportunities both, thanks for its big, strong waves as well as calm shallows.
+And, don’t worry if you don’t own any neoprene life jackets – whoever you book your activities with should have plenty for hire available for you to use.

 Hiking the Rainforest.
 El Yunque is the one tropical rainforest in the United States Forest System, and this is reason enough to trek its almost always gloriously muddy trails.
 But the tropical plants, many of which have medicinal properties, cool creeks, small ruins, and refreshing falls that you’ll find along the way make your hikes all the more interesting.